MatthiasFallon/QSAR-monomer-reactivity-prediction-Fallon/README.md

 An additional dependence for the models is [scikit](https://scikit-learn.org/stable/) for the shuffle function used in implementing the iterated k-fold.
 ## Acknowledgments
 This work was supported by the Bill and Linda Frost Fund at Cal Poly San Luis Obispo.

-This proect was previously worked on by Alia Lescoulie at Cal Poly San Luis Obispo.
+This project was previously worked on by Alia Lescoulie at Cal Poly San Luis Obispo.